weewx/weewx/docs/devnotes.md

                 <td class="text_highlight">epoch time</td>
                 <td>Sometimes referred to as &quot;unix time,&quot; or &quot;unix epoch time.&quot; The number of
                     seconds since the epoch, which is 1 Jan 1970 00:00:00 UTC.
-Hence, it always represents UTC (well... after adding a few leap seconds.
-But, close enough).
+Hence, it always represents UTC (well... after adding a few leap seconds... but, close enough).
 This is the time used in the databases and appears as type <span class="code">
             dateTime</span> in the SQL schema, perhaps an unfortunate name because of the similarity to the completely unrelated Python type <span class="code">datetime</span>.
 Very easy to manipulate, but it is a big